product-noob/product-noob.github.io/_posts/2021-07-23-Cracking System Design Interview.md

 2.  **User Segmentation.**

     -   Think of user personas/segments and their pain points
-    -   Think of varous use cases and solutions you can come up with
+    -   Think of various use cases and solutions you can come up with
     -   Try to evaluate the solutions and pick the one’s which makes most sense
     -   Think of the high level design, you will need to build this system.
 Talk through it with your interviewer(s)